Creating a Sourcing Project

 The Phases and Tasks are located under the ‘Tasks’ tab.
 The purpose of the Phases and Tasks are to provide a road map for the Project Owner to navigate the State’s Sourcing Project Lifecycle and to track the progress made throughout the Sourcing Project.
 There are 6 Phases with subsequent Tasks under each phase.
-These should be considered as best practices, but none are required to complete the Sourcing Project.
+These should be considered as best practices.

 The ‘Team’ tab lists the ‘Project Groups’ and its ‘Members.’
 Each ‘Project Group’ can have different roles that specify the permissions for the users in that group, the objects the users can access, and the actions they can perform.
 Each ‘Entity’ template is set up with the necessary ‘Project Groups,’ but it is possible to edit the assigned ‘Project Groups’ within each Sourcing Project should the need arise.